 Hooper Science Building is the main academic building and also houses the offices for the Director for Academic Affairs and the Academic Counselors.

-The Shackleford Building houses an auditorium, social science classrooms, a visual arts studio, labs for computer science and engineering, and a Maker’s Space.
+The Shackleford Building houses an auditorium, social science classrooms, a black box theater, a visual arts studio, labs for computer science and engineering, and a Maker’s Space.

-The Performing Arts Center houses instrumental performance, theatre, and choral music classes.
+The Performing Arts Center in Shattuck Hall houses instrumental performance and choral music classes.

+The Old PAC now serves as a staging area and office space for MSMS Operations.

 Hogarth Student Center houses the cafeteria, MUW bookstore, and post office.
 The MSMS Office of Student Affairs and Office of Admissions and School Advancement are also located in Hogarth.